-- When is daylight saving time: It starts at 2 a.m. on Sunday, March 12, and ends at 2 a.m. on Sunday, November 5.
+- When is Daylight Saving Time 2023: It started at 2 a.m. on Sunday, March 12, and ends at 2 a.m. on Sunday, November 5.

-The Cost of Daylight Saving Time 2019
+The Cost of Daylight Saving Time 2023

-It turns out, daylight saving time might be more of a bane than a boon for the workplace.
-A financial cost for the biannual switch is hard to pin down, but a study by Chmura Economics & Analytics estimated that daylight saving time costs the U.S. more than $430 million a year.
+It turns out, Daylight Saving Time might be more of a bane than a boon for the workplace.
+A financial cost for the biannual switch is hard to pin down, but a study by Chmura Economics & Analytics from 2016 estimated that Daylight Saving Time costs the U.S. more than $430 million a year.

-So why does changing clocks costs money?
-Chmura’s study concluded that setting clocks forward “can lead to an increase in heart attacks, workplace injuries in the mining and construction sectors, and increased cyberloafing that reduces productivity for people who typically work in offices.”
+So why does changing clocks cost money?
+Chmura’s study concluded that setting clocks forward “can lead to an increase in heart attacks, workplace injuries in the mining and construction sectors and increased cyberloafing that reduces productivity for people who typically work in offices.”

 Does Daylight Saving Time Actually Save Energy?